White woman who fatally shot Black neighbor is arrested in Florida

 Susan Louise Lorincz, 58, who is white, was arrested on charges of manslaughter with a firearm, culpable negligence, battery and two counts of assault in the death of Ajike Owens, a Black mother of four, Sheriff Billy Woods said in a statement.

-Authorities came under pressure Tuesday to arrest and charge the white woman who fired through her front her door and killed a Black neighbor in a case that has put Florida’s divisive stand-your-ground law back into the spotlight.
+Authorities came under pressure Tuesday to arrest and charge the woman who fired through her front her door and killed Owens in a case that has put Florida’s divisive stand your ground law back into the spotlight.

-Woods said that this was not a stand-your-ground case but “simply a killing.”
+In a video posted on Facebook late Tuesday night, the sheriff said this was not a stand your ground case but “simply a killing.”

+“Now many of you were struggling to understand why there was not an immediate arrest,” the sheriff said.
+“The laws here in the state of Florida are clear.
+Now I may not like them.
+I may not agree with them.
+But however, those laws I will follow.”

+The video shared by the sheriff’s office shows two detectives and a deputy escorting Lorincz, who was wearing shorts, a black top and a jacket, down a hallway.
+The woman’s hands were behind her back as she walked.

+Jail records show she was booked, but did not list a lawyer who could speak on her behalf.
+It wasn’t immediately clear when she would make her first court appearance.

-When interviewed, Lorincz claimed that she acted in self-defense and that Owens had been trying to break down her door prior to her discharging her firearm.
+Woods said that when interviewed by investigators, Lorincz claimed she acted in self-defense and that Owens had been trying to break down her door prior to her discharging her firearm.
 Lorincz also claimed that Owens had come after her in the past and had previously attacked her.
 Through their investigation – including obtaining the statements of eyewitnesses – detectives were able to establish that Lorincz’s actions were not justifiable under Florida law, a statement from the sheriff’s office said.

 About three dozen mostly Black protesters gathered outside the Marion County Judicial Center to demand that the shooter be arrested in the country’s latest flashpoint over race and gun violence.
 The chief prosecutor, State Attorney William Gladson, met with the protesters and urged patience while the investigation continues.